mohan-bee/Ecommerce-Follow-Along/README.md

 Environment Setup: Initialized the backend and installed all required dependencies.
 Server Implementation: Developed server functionality using Express and incorporated an error handler for robust exception management.
 Database Integration: Established a successful connection to the database using Mongoose.

+## Milestone 4

+User Model: Created a basic user model with necessary feilds User Controller: Created a POST method for '/sign-up' route and implemented the User Creation
+Multer: Configured Multer's designation and filename and make uploads folder access available.